rejackson73/remarks/Nomad/nomad_concepts_arch.md

 All Servers run Scheduling Workers
 * One Scheduler per CPU core by default
 * Four Default Schedulers Available
-    * Service Scheduler optimized for long-lived services
+    * .bold[Service] Scheduler optimized for long-lived services
-    * Batch Scheduler for fast placement of batch jobs
+    * .bold[Batch] Scheduler for fast placement of batch jobs
-    * System Scheduler for jobs to run on every node
+    * .bold[System] Scheduler for jobs to run on every node
-    * Core Scheduler for Internal Purposes Only

 ???
 The Scheduling of the job is really the work that all sever nodes perform.
 By default, each server node runs one scheduler per CPU core.
-Depending on the job at hand, the Server chooses the proper scheduler, either for standard services, batch jobs, system level jobs, or internal jobs.
+Depending on the job at hand, the Server chooses the proper scheduler, either for standard services, batch jobs, or system level jobs.

 What if two server nodes pick off the same evaluation/job?
 We'll get to that later.